 Q: Please tell us about your personal involvement with ACEP.

 A: ACEP is the national medical specialty society representing emergency medicine with nearly 39,000 members.
 ACEP is committed to advancing emergency care through continuing education, research and public education.
 Headquartered in Dallas, Texas, ACEP has 53 chapters representing each state, as well as Puerto Rico and the District of Columbia.
 A Government Services Chapter represents emergency physicians employed by military branches and other government agencies.
 I have been a practicing emergency physician for more than 40 years.
 I have served and continue to serve as national faculty for our educational conferences.
 In 2012 I was elected to the ACEP Board of Directors and in October 2014 was elected President-elect of the organization, becoming its President October 2015-October 2016.
 I have continued to focus on preventing burnout and improving the well-being of physicians and other clinicians.

 Currently I am the Medical Director of Care Transformation for LCMC Health and I practice clinically in the emergency department at University Medical Center New Orleans.
 I am faculty for the LSU Emergency Medicine Residency based at UMCNO, and we have encouraged our residents to be active members of ACEP and contribute on a national level.
 One of our residents is a national Board member of the Emergency Medicine Residents Association (EMRA) and they have influence on the choice of meeting site as well.

-Q: What are some of the reasons New Orleans was selected for the 2021 ACA Annual Meeting?
+Q: What are some of the reasons that New Orleans is a great place to hold meetings?

 Q: What do you like most about the city of New Orleans?